Don't Let Your Permissions be Hijacked!

 This happens when the SID for dbo inside the database (in sys.database_principals) does not match the column sys.databases.owner_sid.
 This can easily happen when you restore a backup on a different server (or on the same server with a different name), because RESTORE will either retain the owner listed in sys.databases for that database name, or set the owner to the login running the RESTORE command.
 But RESTORE will never read the SID for dbo inside the database, nor update it.
 The remedy to this problem is to change the database owner with ALTER AUTHORIZATION to the intended owner.
 The best is to make this a habit when you restore databases.

 Some readers may know that if the database is set as TRUSTWORTHY and is owned by sa (or some other sysadmin user), EXECUTE AS USER will not have the desired effect, but the DDL trigger will have access to the sysadmin permissions.
 However, this is not a flaw with my suggested approach.
 The combination of TRUSTWORTHY and dbo = sa is a security risk of its own and permits a db_owner to elevate to sysadmin without help of DDL triggers.
-In my opinion, best practice mandates that a database should be owned by an SQL login which exists solely to own this database, and that has no other permissions.
-For a longer discussion on this topic, see the chapter EXECUTE AS and Server-Level Permissions in my article Packaging Permissions in Stored Procedures or this blog post from Andreas Wolter.

 In this chapter, I have focused on maintenance jobs, because they are the most obvious target of hijacking attacks.
 Since such jobs run regularly, the attacker does not have to wait long until the attack strikes.
 However, as a server-level DBA you need to take this precaution every time you perform any sort of DDL inside a user database where there are persons who can create DDL triggers but who are not sysadmin.

-.
+This means that if you perform actions such as adding users, granting permissions, creating indexes etc, you need to bracket your statements in EXECUTE AS USER = 'dbo'.
 From this follows that you cannot use the UI in SSMS directly.
-If you are the sort of person who prefer point-and-clicking over writing commands, this may make you feel a little uncomfortable.
-However, most dialogs in SSMS permits you to script the commands.
-So rather than using the OK buttom at the button, you can use the script button on top and then add EXECUTE AS USER = 'dbo'
+If you are the sort of person who prefers point-and-clicking over writing commands, this may make you feel a little uncomfortable.
+However, most dialogs in SSMS permit you to script the commands.
+So rather than using the OK button at the bottom, you can use the script button on top and then add EXECUTE AS USER = 'dbo' to the generated script.
+Just don't touch that OK button.
+It's dangerous!

 If you are db_owner in a database, you can be the victim of an attack through a DDL trigger, if there is a user in the database who is a member of the db_ddladmin role, but whose aspirations go beyond that.